 - If you have bad knees, do box squats.
 Otherwise, unless you are medically unable you should squat.

 - You do not need to add any more extra accessory work except for maybe some abdominal and calf exercises.
-This is a FULL BODY workout.

 COMMON MISTAKES TO AVOID

 - Adding Exercises.
 This is a full body routine.
 Overhead Press, Triceps Extensions & Bench Press works your triceps.
 Barbell Rows, and Barbell Curls work your biceps.
 Overhead Press, Squats, Deadlifts work your abs.
 Focus on the big picture: getting your Squat up to 1.5x your body-weight.
 Then your abs will be muscular.

 - Dropping Exercises.
 Only reason not to Squat 3x/week is because it’s hard.
 Avoiding what’s hard doesn’t get you results.
 Don’t drop any exercises, especially not the Squat.
 The whole program revolves around the Squat.

 - Substituting Exercises.
 You don’t need Front Squats, Zercher Deadlifts, Push Press, etc. Master the basics.
 When you have base strength and good technique, you can add more.

 - Changing Exercises Order.
 The exercise order is chosen for a reason.
 Squats first because they are most important, but also heaviest.
 Stick to the exercise order, it works best that way.

 - Using Machines.
 Strength built on machines doesn’t transfer to free weights or real life: machines balance the weight for you.
 Machines are also potentially dangerous: they force your body into fixed, unnatural movement patterns.
 No Leg Press.
 Do Squats.
 No Smith Squats.
 Do Squats.
 Safety depends on technique.
 Start with an empty barbell.
 Focus on technique.
 Add weight each workout.